How to find the answers you need

 What will next year be about for you?

-Read on, because it is never to early to ponder these questions!
+Read on, because it is never to early to ponder some big (and smaller) questions inside the pages of a journal.

-I felt my previous question post turned out being rather negative.
-It is me complaining and feeling lost - but it was a good thing I pressed my favorite button in Wordpress: Save and Continue! :-) I got so many helpful and nice comments back I was amazed.
+I felt my previous questionative post turned out rather negative.
+It is me complaining and feeling lost – but it was a good thing I pressed my favorite button in WordPress: Save and Continue! :-) I got so many helpful and nice comments back I was amazed.
 Where did all that come from?
 Thank you!

-Shell wrote that my questions were questions that most creative people do ask themselves, and Leaca was thankful and reassuring; I love that you ask yourself the same questions we all do, well in the similar anyway.
+Shell wrote that my questions were questions that most creative people do ask themselves, and Leaca was thankful and reassuring, saying; I love that you ask yourself the same questions we all do, well in the similar anyway.
 Reading that made me laugh, it felt like I was special, famous or something like that.
 I’m not.
 I’m just a woman who writes and shares the ups and downs of being a creative person here online.
-But back to “asking questions” - oh how true it is, isn’t it?
-We’re all so lost sometimes, needing guidance but knowing that no one else can help much.
-It’s up to ourselves to find the answers - as always.
+But back to “asking questions” – oh how true it is, isn’t it?
+We’re all so lost sometimes, needing guidance but knowing that no one else can help with these inner questions.
+It’s up to us to find the answers – as always.
 Though I saw this quote today and after all your comments I have to agree with Deepak;

-Kim commented that she thought I was at a crossroads… Not a word I’ve used but now I will start using it, it’s a great expression!
-And it is oh so true that I’m at a crossroads in my life and don’t know what direction to take.
-And I’ve been here for over a year now, waiting… One some days I don’t even know what to do with my next hour!
-In the mail last week I got the book At a Crossroads: Between a Rock and My Parents’ Place by Kate T. Willamson (author and illustrator of the book A Year in Japan).
+At a Crossroads - a watercolour drawing novel kind of book about being lost Kim commented that she thought I was at a crossroads… Not an expression I’ve used before, but now I will start because it’s a great description of how my life is right now.
+It is true that I’m at a crossroads in my life and don’t know what direction to take.
+And I’ve been here for over a year now, waiting… On some days I don’t even know what to do with my next hour!
+In the mail last week I got the book At a Crossroads (Between a Rock and My Parents’ Place) by Kate Willamson (author and illustrator of the book A Year in Japan).
 Talk about serendipity (I ♥ that!)!
 Anyways:

 One advice I got was to wait and do nothing.
 This is great advice when questions whirl around in your head.
-But I also believe one can wait for too long.
+But I also believe that you can wait for too long.
+I do it all the time.
 You could wait a life-time without finding any answers, especially if you don’t take the time to form the questions.
 Time does not always make things clearer, action and research (within) is sometimes necessary!
 I’ve been “doing nothing” for so long now I can hardly remember how to walk, so baby-steps might be necessary from now on.

-That list of questions I wrote last week was in no way complete (I have a lot more to consider), but those were the once that popped up as I searched the inside of my brain (!).
+That list of questions I wrote last week was in no way complete (I have a lot more to consider), but those were the once that popped up as I searched the inside of my brain at the time.
 And now as I’ve been away over the weekend I have (some of) the answers!
 How did I do it?
 So easy!

 How to find your own answers step-by-step: